olcf/olcf-user-docs/systems/2024_olcf_system_changes.rst

 .. _hpss_read_only:

-June 2024 - HPSS becomes read-only
+August 31, 2024 - HPSS becomes read-only
 -----------------------------------

-In preparation for HPSS's decommission in January 2025, the HPSS will become read-only from all OLCF resources in June 2024.
+In preparation for HPSS's decommission in January 2025, the HPSS will become read-only from all OLCF resources in August 31, 2024.

 We highly encourage all teams to start migrating needed data from the HPSS now.
 If you wait too late in the year to begin the transition, you will run the risk of running out of time to move your data before the system is decommissioned.
-It is important to note that any data remaining on the HPSS after December 31, 2024, will be unavailable.
+It is important to note that any data remaining on the HPSS after January 31, 2025, will be unavailable.
 We expect HPSS periods of access impacts due to the expected volumes of data migrating off of the HPSS.
 To help spread the HPSS migration load, please reach out to help@olcf.ornl.gov to help coordinate your larger HPSS data migrations.

 Data migration
 ^^^^^^^^^^^^^^^